-With versioned packages, DeployHub Pro can easily rollback or roll forward a release on an incremental, not monolithic basis.
+With versioned packages, DeployHub Pro can easily rollback or roll forward a release on an incremental, not monolithic, basis.
 But best yet, it allows version jumping.
 Version jumping makes it super simple to move between any two software releases by applying incremental changes to get you there, including database updates and infrastructure changes.
 Now that is big.

 ….try that with a one-off script.

-Ad Hoc Scripting Unnecessary for Continuous Deployment
+Ad Hoc Scripting is Unnecessary for Continuous Deployment

 With DeployHub Pro’s Blueprint Designer organizing your applications and components, ad hoc scripting is no longer necessary.
 This capability extends to defining actions needed during the continuous delivery process and making them available to the entire team.